The Bankrate promise

-If I had a point for every time I got asked about the best way to utilize points for travel, I’d have enough to fly around the world.
+If I had a point for every time I got asked about the best way to use points for travel, I’d have enough to fly around the world.
 Twice.
 After a decade in this racket, I know how to stretch my points as far as possible.

-If you’ve been saving up your points and wondering how best to utilize them for travel, we’ve got you covered.
+If you’ve been saving up your points and wondering how best to use them for travel, we’ve got you covered.
 Here’s everything you need to know about maximizing value from your points and miles.

 Luxury hotels can offer a tremendous return on your points.
 The Maldives, for example, is a popular destination for maximizing hotel points.
 Hotels in the Maldives can go well over $1,000 per night, making them a great use of hotel points and free night awards.

 But one aspect that often gets overlooked is that these “free” luxury hotel stays often come with many additional expenses.
 Food is expensive in these remote destinations, and boat and seaplane transfers can cost over $500 per person.
 Unless you were planning to pay out of pocket for the room anyway, you may not save much money on this redemption.